Wildlife, Marine Life & Volcanoes of Southwestern Galapagos

 If we first consider the central southern coast of Isabela, including its small offshore islands: sealions are the largest creatures we find here; very often right under our feet, so we have to take care to step around them.
 Marine iguanas are similarly littered in many places - on pathways through mangroves and along lava trails; but most rewardingly viewed on rocky shorelines, sometimes in their many hundreds draped over each other, reheating their bodies ready to go freediving for algae.
-Las Tintoreras islands provides us with the best opportunities in the Galapagos we have of snorkelling with them.
+Las Tintoreras islands provides us with one of the best opportunities in the Galapagos we have of snorkeling with them.

 Back to the central southern parts of Isabela, salty inlets and pools amongst mangroves provide excellent habitat for flamingos, with easy opportunities to film and photograph them.
 Yellow legs, moorhens and Darwin's finches are also easily spotted in these habitats.